microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/communicationsuseridentity.md

 ---
 title: "communicationsUserIdentity resource type"
-description: "Represents the identity of a user present in Azure Active Directory who participates in a communication."
+description: "Represents the identity of a user present in Microsoft Entra ID who participates in a communication."
 author: "rahulva-msft"
 ms.localizationpriority: medium
 ms.prod: "cloud-communications"